apiaryio/api-blueprint/API Blueprint Specification.md

 ### 4.1.
 Metadata Section [MetadataSection]
 **Optional**.
 API metadata.

 This section is **recognized** as [MultiMarkdown Metadata](https://github.com/fletcher/MultiMarkdown/blob/master/Documentation/MultiMarkdown%20User%27s%20Guide.md#metadata).
-It starts from the beginning of the document and ends with the first Markdown header.
+It starts from the beginning of the document and ends with the first Markdown element that is not recognized as MutliMarkdown Metadata.

 This section **does not include** any **other sections**.